audricfullhardt/Portfolio/README.md

-Here is the first version of my portfolio as a junior developer
+Here is the second version of my portfolio as a junior developer